Configuration Steps

 Are you upgrading your CloudGuard VMSS solution?

-Defines if this a new deployment, or function of this deployment is to upgrade an existing VMSS deployment.
+Defines if this a new deployment or an upgrade of the existing VMSS deployment.

 If this is an upgrade of the CloudGuard VMSS solution, select Yes and follow the VMSS Upgrade procedure.